Dreaming of planets: celestial messengers

 Planets in dreams are rare.
 That is precisely why they are significant.
 Most people see stars — planets stand out: brighter, larger, different.
 Sometimes you simply know in the dream: “this is a planet.”
 Without explanation.
 You simply know.
 That knowing itself is already a message.

 Every person carries all planets within — all archetypes.
 The Warrior and the Lover.
 The Builder and the Dreamer.
 The Sage and the Rebel.
-And perhaps right now, reading these lines, you already sense which planet is closest to you at this moment.
+And one of these forces is sounding louder than the others right now — demanding attention, asking for expression.
+It would not surprise me if from the very names you already sense which planet is closest to you.
 Allow that feeling to be present.
+It will show you what your dream is about.

-Your Warrior speaks through this image — that part which knows: sometimes you need to fight.
+Your Warrior feels this planet through the whole body.
+It knows: sometimes you need to fight.
 Not against others — but for your own.
 For space, for values, for the right to be yourself.
 The Warrior sees the red planet and says: “It is time.
 Enough waiting.”

 Ask yourself: “What do I need to fight for right now — and do I have the courage to do it?”